Optimizing CMOS-compatible, superconducting titanium nitride resonators: Deposition conditions and structuring processes: Methods

 \subsection{Cryogenic characterization}

-The measurements for critical temperature ($T_c$) of the produced TiN thin films were carried out on a kiutra system, which provides accurate temperature sweeps and enables to determine the residual resistance ratio (RRR) according to the equation:
+To determine the electrical and superconducting properties, the TiN thin films are wire-bonded, and temperature-dependent four-terminal measurements are carried out using a Kiutra system.
+The precise temperature sweep allows the determination of the critical temperature ($T_c$).
+The residual resistance ratio (RRR), defined as

+can be determined from the ratio of the resistivity at room temperature, $\rho(300\,\text{K})$, where electron-phonon scattering dominates, and the residual resistivity $\rho_0$, which arises solely from impurities and defects.
+The latter is temperature-independent and can be measured at temperatures approaching $0\,\text{K}$, where the temperature-dependent behavior of the resistivity transitions from a $\rho \propto T^5$ dependence to a constant offset.
+Higher RRR values therefore correspond to lower defect densities \cite{Gross_Festkörperphysik_2018}.
+Using only one wire bond configuration and assuming a temperature-independent electric field distribution for this wire bond configuration, $RRR_\rho$ is approximated in this work by

-A smaller RRR value implies that the resistance right above $T_c$ is comparable to the room temperature resistance.
-This means that the film under consideration has a low defect density. \\ The cryogenic characterization of the resonators is done in a Bluefors dilution refrigerator and a cryostat from Qinu at temperatures below T$\,<\,25\,$mK.
+The denominator is taken as $R(\text{just above } T_c)$, as is commonly done for superconductors, since the resistance vanishes below $T_c$.
+This approximation assumes that phonon contributions are already negligible in this temperature range. \\ The cryogenic characterization of the resonators is done in a Bluefors dilution refrigerator and a cryostat from Qinu at temperatures below T$\,<\,25\,$mK.
 The measurement process begins with identifying the resonance peaks through a coarse transmission sweep.
 Following this, the complex scattering parameter $S_{21}$ is measured using a vector network analyzer (VNA) \cite{simons_coplanar_2001, goppl_coplanar_2008}, which is designed to generate and analyze microwave signals.
 The internal quality factor $Q_{\rm i}$ is determined by fitting the measured data using the procedure outlined in Ref.~\onlinecite{probst_efficient_2015}.
-The excitation power of the VNA can be converted into the corresponding photon number $\langle n \rangle$ following the method described by A. Bruno et al. in REf.~\onlinecite{bruno_surface_2015}.
+The excitation power of the VNA can be converted into the corresponding photon number $\langle n \rangle$ following the method described by A. Bruno et al. in Ref.~\onlinecite{bruno_surface_2015}.
 The internal quality factor is inversely related to the dielectric loss ($Q_{\rm i} = 1/\delta$).
 TLS defects couple to the electromagnetic fields of the resonator and introduce dissipation and dephasing \cite{muller_towards_2019}.
 For high powers ($\delta_{\rm HP}$) the dielectric loss decreases as the TLS get saturated.
 For low powers ($\delta_{\rm LP}$) the TLS loss dominates such that $\delta_{ \rm TLS}$ can be extracted by the following simplified equation \cite{martinis_decoherence_2005}:

 One resulting exemplary measurement of the material losses depending on $\langle n \rangle$ is shown in Figure~\ref{fig:resonator_limits}.

 The data points describe a curve given by